ukparliament/weeknotes.data-search/16/index.md

 Wojciech also helped Saffiyah to automate an API call to collect data on surveys and help drill into the House of Commons Library enquiries database.

 Liz met with Rosie from the House of Commons Library communications team.
 Rosie has been working on website analytics for research briefings, providing feedback to producers on how their briefings are viewed.
-We discussed plans to join together the research briefings database, web analytics and research tracking data and share the model created so they can more easily use the information.
+They discussed plans to join together the research briefings database, web analytics and research tracking data and share the model created so library staff can more easily use the information.
 Rosie had questions on how to serve the different reporting needs of different people with one model, something Matt and Liz talked with Krzystztof about last week.

 Ben and Michael had a meeting with [Edward Wood](https://twitter.com/edwardwood99) from the House of Commons Library to chat about analytics and privacy.